Profession Calculators

 Accuracy and Disclaimer

-Capital gains tax calculations are based on 2026 projected federal thresholds and rates.
-Actual liability depends on your complete tax situation including other income, deductions, credits, and state-specific rules.
-This calculator does not account for depreciation recapture, qualified opportunity zone deferrals, or installment sale treatment.
-Consult a licensed tax professional for investment tax planning.
+Capital gains tax calculations are based on 2026 projected federal thresholds, rates, and NIIT rules.
+Actual tax liability depends on your complete tax situation including other income sources, deductions, credits, filing status, and state-specific rules.
+This calculator does not account for depreciation recapture (taxed at 25%), qualified opportunity zone deferrals, installment sale treatment, wash sale limitations, or estate and gift tax implications.
+Consult a licensed tax professional or financial advisor for investment tax planning.

 Conclusion